mUtterberg/azure-data/README.md

 Dabbling in Azure.

+My initial impression is that the look is very old-school, somewhat ugly, and clearly Microsoft.
+However, I absolutely love that there is a clear "All Resources" tab, which is not easily accessible on AWS and GCP.

 ### Tasks:

 * [Get started with Hadoop and Hive in Azure HDInsight - Resource Manager template](https://docs.microsoft.com/en-us/azure/hdinsight/hadoop/apache-hadoop-linux-tutorial-get-started) - 10 minute read